Virus Deaths Top 400,000 As Latin America Infections Rise - UrduPoint

 Tolls are also rising sharply in Mexico, Peru and Ecuador, while in Chile, deaths have risen by more than 50 percent in the past week.

-A total of 400,052 deaths have now been recorded worldwide -- a figure that has doubled in the past month and a half, according to an AFP tally using official figures.
+As of 1900 GMT, a total of 400,581 deaths have now been recorded worldwide, according to an AFP tally using official figures -- a figure that has doubled in the past month and a half.

 The number of coronavirus cases in Saudi Arabia surpassed 100,000 on Sunday, the health ministry said, after a new surge in infections.